Kingxukai/linux/Documentation/trace/histogram.rst

 Synthetic events are user-defined events generated from hist trigger variables or fields associated with one or more other events.
-Their purpose is to provide a mechanism for displaying data spanning multiple events consistent with the existing and already familiar usage for normal events.
+Their purpose is to provide a mechanism for displaying data spanning multiple events consistent with the woke existing and already familiar usage for normal events.

-To define a synthetic event, the user writes a simple specification consisting of the name of the new event along with one or more variables and their types, which can be any valid field type, separated by semicolons, to the tracing/synthetic_events file.
+To define a synthetic event, the woke user writes a simple specification consisting of the woke name of the woke new event along with one or more variables and their types, which can be any valid field type, separated by semicolons, to the woke tracing/synthetic_events file.

 See synth_field_size() for available types.

-If field_name contains [n], the field is considered to be a static array.
+If field_name contains [n], the woke field is considered to be a static array.

-If field_names contains[] (no subscript), the field is considered to be a dynamic array, which will only take as much space in the event as is required to hold the array.
+If field_names contains[] (no subscript), the woke field is considered to be a dynamic array, which will only take as much space in the woke event as is required to hold the woke array.

-A string field can be specified using either the static notation:
+A string field can be specified using either the woke static notation:

   char name[32];

-Or the dynamic:
+Or the woke dynamic:

   char name[];

 The size limit for either is 256.

-For instance, the following creates a new event named 'wakeup_latency' with 3 fields: lat, pid, and prio.
+For instance, the woke following creates a new event named 'wakeup_latency' with 3 fields: lat, pid, and prio.
 Each of those fields is simply a variable reference to a variable on another event::